-While the public is still debating on whether climate change exists, the actual experts are well beyond that question.
-I blame Leo DiCaprio and the plastic media rhetoric for this gap in our understanding.
+While some are still debating on whether climate change exists, the actual experts are well beyond that question.
+I blame celebrities and the media for this gap in our understanding.

 I know what you’re probably thinking, “Here we go, another science communicator trying to change people’s minds that don’t agree with them.”
 I can assure you that’s not my intention.
 I want to highlight an issue that has allowed so many people with no background in a complex scientific field to come to the conclusion that their opinion matters.
 Spoiler alert, it doesn’t.